chipjarred/SOToolTip/README.md

 Obviously it doesn't make sense to put some kinds of views in it.
 Anything that only makes sense with user interaction would be meaningless since the tool tip would disappear as soon as they move the mouse cursor to interact with it... though that would be good April Fools joke.

 Before I get to my solution, I want to mention that there is another way to make Stephan's solution a little easier to use, which is to use the "decorator" pattern by subclassing `NSView` to wrap another view.
 Your wrapper is the part that hooks into to the tool tips, and handles the tracking areas.
 Just make sure you forward those calls to the wrapped view too, in case it also has tracking areas (perhaps it changes the cursor or something, like `NSTextView` does.)
-Using a decorator means you don't subclass every view... just put the view you want to add a tool tip inside of a `ToolTippableView` or whatever you decide to call it.
+Using a decorator means you don't subclass every view... just put the view you want to add a tool tip for inside of a `ToolTippableView` or whatever you decide to call it.
 I don't think you'll need to override all `NSView` methods as long as you wrap the view by adding it to your `subviews`.
 The view heirarchy and responder chain should take care of dispatching the events and messages you're not interested in to the subview.
 You should only need to forward the ones you handle for the tool tips (`mouseEntered`, `mouseExited`, etc...)

-### My solution
+## My solution
 However, I went to an evil extreme... and spent way more time on it than I probably should have, but it seemed like something I might want to use at some point.
 I swizzled ("monkey patched") `NSVIew` methods to handle custom tool tips, which combined with an extension on `NSView` means I don't have subclass anything to add custom tool tips, I can just write:

 ```swift